USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 - review this language..
 Feature branches should only be created from the develop branch.
 This allows a cleaner work flow when planning releases.
 Any features that have been merged onto develop can be staged for release.
 This means, if you submit a pull request for a feature to be merged onto the CMAQ version of develop, you are giving consent for it to be included in the next coordinated release.

+(are the instrumented versions of CMAQ considered to be Feature Branches?
+If so, describe these as an example of a feature branch.)

 Release Branches
 ----------------------------------